Men with FH

 If you have not yet been tested, especially if you have a strong family history of heart disease, I urge you to be tested.
 Knowledge is power.
 If you are found to have FH, get treated, and work to reduce all other risk factors.
 If you are overweight, try hard to get to a healthier weight.
 If you smoke, please quit.
 I know, both losing weight and quitting smoking are difficult—but the sooner you do it, the healthier you will be.
 If you have high blood pressure, then exercise, salt restriction, weight loss, and medications when necessary are all important.
 Finally, if you have diabetes, work on weight loss through diet and exercise, and, if necessary, take prescribed medications.

-Although I cannot answer this question for you precisely, I can give you statistics that were collected by Slack and colleagues and published in The Lancet in 1969.
+Although this question cannot be answered precisely, there are statistics that were collected by Dr. Joan Slack and colleagues and published in The Lancet in 1969.
 This was long before we had the most powerful medications for cholesterol reduction for all ages, including young heart attack.
-CHART HERE

 Thankfully, this is not a common problem, but if it is your situation it can be miserable..
 I ran a cholesterol (lipid) clinic for 20 years and this was an issue I encountered on a daily basis.
 Over time, I learned lots of tricks to help people lower their cholesterol level, even in the face of "statin intolerance."